 Developing habits to increase self-awareness is vital for career management, professional development, and personal growth.
 Using self-assessment and feedback tools will build your awareness of your self and help you grow.

 There is a Chinese proverb which advises, “If you want to know what water is, don’t ask a fish.”
 There’s much truth to this adage, and it’s especially applicable to knowing yourself.
 Like the fish in water, we are immersed in ourselves.
 Even when we’re aware of our strengths and shortcomings, it’s difficult to be objective about those details in a way that will be meaningful to others.

 However, while self-knowledge is challenging, it isn’t impossible.
 There are many methods we can use to gain a better, broader picture of our strengths, our weaknesses, our value to others, and even our personal and professional goals.

 The InTROSPECT Self-Awareness Framework™

 I’m a firm believer in triangulating multiple assessment methods to get a better picture of who you are as an individual and as a professional.
-I designed the InTROSPECT™ framework to build a systematic and comprehensive self-assessment.
-InTROSPECT stands for Inquire, Test, Reflect, Organize, Plan, Experiment, Confer, and Tune.
+I designed the InTROSPECT™ Self-Assessment Framework to build a systematic and comprehensive self-assessment.
+InTROSPECT stands for Inquire, Test, Reflect, Organize, Substantiate, Plan, Experiment, Confer, and Tune.

-Some excellent online resources help you through the process of creating a self-inventory include
+Some other excellent online resources help you through the process of creating a self-inventory include

 |The Proust Questionnaire||11 Powerful Questions to Ask Yourself|